Bolster Brain Injury Research

 Fully Fund the TBI Model Systems of Care

-The TBI Model Systems are a collection of 16 research centers receiving grants administered by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) housed within the Administration for Community Living at the Department of Health and Human Services.
+The TBI Model Systems are a collection of 16 research centers receiving grants administered by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) in the Administration for Community Living at the Department of Health and Human Services.
 The TBI Model Systems are the only source of non-proprietary longitudinal data on what happens to people with brain injury across the lifespan.
 These long-term research findings are critical to identifying and designing future improvements in brain injury treatment.
 The Model Systems are a key source of evidence-based medicine and serve as a “proving ground” for future researchers.
 TBI Model Systems sites work closely with the Department of Veterans Affairs on research to improve the treatment of Veterans with brain injuries.

 BIAA urges Congress to increase funding by $15 million over the next five years to expand the TBI Model Systems program from its current funding level of less than